 Summary

 Smoking is a serious health risk to your baby and a risk factor for SIDS.
 The ideal situation is to stop smoking.
-If you do smoke, breastfeeding can help protect your baby against some of the health problems associated with passive smoking.
+If you do smoke, breastfeeding can help protect your baby against some of the respiratory illnesses and health problems associated with passive smoking.
 However, nicotine is readily breathed in and readily enters breast milk and may cause your baby to have difficulty sleeping, more colic, an increased heart rate, and a higher risk of SIDS.
 The impact of other toxic chemicals entering breast milk from smoking needs more research.
 It’s important to protect your baby from smoke as much as possible and you can help to lower their nicotine exposure via your milk by smoking straight after a breastfeed.
 Nicotine replacement therapy avoids the risk of passive smoking but e-cigarettes and vaping are still not well researched and their risks haven’t been studied.